ameyrupji-local/ameyrupji.local-jenkins/themes/README.md

 # Contribute

 Please feel free to fork out this code make chanegs and create me a PR.
-Please add adequite screenshots for me to look at and speedy recovery.
+Please add adequite screenshots for me to look at and speedy approval.

 # Useful Links